akmarzhan1/capstone-akma/README.md

 The link to the Heroku website: https://capstone-akma.herokuapp.com/about

-Note that the user information collected before December 10th is not maintained, so you would have to create a new account.
+Note that the user information collected before February 27th is not maintained, so you would have to create a new account.
 Sorry for the inconvenience.
 You can also use the pre-made user information or create your own account if you want to test the register page:

 ```{python}
 email: test@user.com